usaarhat/pywarmups/session4.md

 divide_plus_one(10,0)
 ```

-In most cases, there are other ways to handle (i) file I/O (but now with the `with` context manager, this is normally not needed), (ii) threading (e.g. lock releases in multi-threading and multi-core), (iii) database cursor manipulation (e.g. to close a cursor or to commit the queries).
+In most cases, there are other ways to handle without using `finally`, but there are cases that `finally` can be very useful, e.g. (i) file I/O (but now with the `with` context manager, this is normally not needed), (ii) threading (e.g. lock releases in multi-threading and multi-core), (iii) database cursor manipulation (e.g. to close a cursor or to commit the queries).
 For these use cases, it's out of scope for what we do, but someday we'll need it.

 Congratulations!!!
 ====